dinocosta/dino.codes.next/DEVLOG.md

+## 2023-05-07

+* Update colorscheme to use Tailwind's default colors.

 ## 2023-05-06

 * Fix the pages for sketches 3 and 4 by updating the `getStatichPaths` function in `pages/sketches/[id].js` in order to use the `getSketchesData` function from `lib/sketches.js`.